regit/lagfactory/README.rst

 Goal
 ====

-This bash script uses .. _Netem http://www.linux-foundation.org/en/Net:Netem to simulate delay and packet loss to a given target.
+This bash script uses `Netem <http://www.linux-foundation.org/en/Net:Netem>`_ to simulate delay and packet loss to a given target.

 Using it
 ========